Melikesc/SwiftCodingChallenges/README.md

 ## Usage

 Each class can be run independently and will give the relevant output on the console.
-For example, While Q1 class converts kilometers to miles, Class Q7 will calculate the parking fee
+For example, While Q1 class converts kilometers to miles, Class Q7 will calculate the parking fee.

 ## Contribution